tomferg/General_Statistics/README.md

 # General_Statistics
-This just contains useful R codes and some data visualization code
+This just contains useful R (and MatLab) codes and some data visualization code

+The files in this repository are a work in progress and are updated periodically